 After Crawl Space & Basement Technologies of North Carolina completes your waterproofing project, your home will be covered with our Lifetime Warranty, which can be transferred to a new owner of your home for FREE!

-Complete the online contact form or give us a call at (919) 847-7072 to set up your free, no obligation estimate with one of our crawl space and basement experts today!
+Complete the online contact form or give us a call at (919) 847-7072 to set up your free estimate with one of our crawl space and basement experts today!
 Our team will visit your home, inspect your problem area and determine the best course of action.
-The trained specialist of CBTofNC will provide options to meet your budget and needs.
+The trained specialists of Crawl Space and Basement Technologies will provide options to meet your budget and needs.

-CBTofNC will waterproof your crawl space to PERMANENTLY keep it free of mold and pests.
-Our lifetime warranty guarantees a clean and moisture free crawl space for your Cary home!
+Crawl space waterproofing in Cary is the only way to PERMANENTLY keep it free of mold and pests.
+Our lifetime warranty guarantees a clean and moisture-free crawl space for your Cary home!